Internet addiction disorder: Social consequences

 Internet addiction increases the risk of many negative social and health outcomes, including poor academic performance, harmful personality effects, anxiety and depression.

 The best-documented evidence of Internet addiction so far is time-disruption, which subsequently results in interference with regular social life, including academic, professional performance and daily routines.
 Some studies also reveal that IAD can lead to disruption of social relationships in Europe and Taiwan.
 It is, however, also noted by others that IAD is beneficial for peer relations in Taiwan.

-Dr. Keith W. Beard (2005) states that "an individual is addicted when an individual's psychological state, which includes both mental and emotional states, as well as their scholastic, occupational and social interactions, is impaired by the overuse of [Internet]".
+Keith W. Beard (2005) states that "an individual is addicted when an individual's psychological state, which includes both mental and emotional states, as well as their scholastic, occupational and social interactions, is impaired by the overuse of [Internet]".

 As a result of its complex nature, some scholars do not provide a definition of Internet addiction disorder and throughout time, different terms are used to describe the same phenomenon of excessive Internet use.
 Internet addiction disorder is used interchangeably with problematic Internet use, pathological Internet use, and Internet addictive disorder.
 In some cases, this behavior is also referred to as Internet overuse, problematic computer use, compulsive Internet use, Internet abuse, harmful use of the Internet, and Internet dependency.

+Mustafa Savci and Ferda Aysan, reviewed existing research on internet addiction and identified a number of social and emotional factors that have been linked to this phenomenon.
+These include loneliness, social anxiety, depression, and low self-esteem.
+They argued that these factors can lead individuals to use the internet as a way of coping with negative emotions or social isolation, which can in turn lead to addictive behavior.

 Signs and symptoms

 Physical symptoms

-Physical symptoms include a weakened immune system due to lack of sleep, loss of exercise, and increased risk for carpal tunnel syndrome and eye and back strain.
+Physical symptoms include a weakened immune system due to lack of sleep, loss of exercise, and increased risk for carpal tunnel syndrome.
+Additionally, headaches, eye and back strain are common for those struggling with IAD.

+Psychological and social symptoms

+The type of IAD (e.g. overuse of social media, gaming, gambling, etc.) will affect the types of symptoms experienced.
+For example, overuse of social media can lead to disruption in real-world relationships.
+The overuse of video games can lead to neglecting family, home, and work-related responsibilities.
+Additionally, the overconsumption of pornographic content can create interpersonal and relational problems and can negatively affect mental health.

 Symptoms of withdrawal might include agitation, depression, anger and anxiety when the person is away from technology.
 These psychological symptoms might even turn into physical symptoms such as rapid heartbeat, tense shoulders and shortness of breath.

+Theoretical model

+Current researchers have proposed different theoretical models of IAD from different perspectives.